Health Care Employer Mandate To Receive Committee Hearing In D.C.

 Young, a Republican, introduced the Save American Workers Act in June that called for the repeal of the 30-hour definition of full-time employment and to replace it with a 40-hour standard.

 The measure has yet to be passed by

 "We were promised this bill would create jobs, and evidence that the opposite is happening is apparent every day," Young said last summer.
 "Repealing this definition [of full-time employment] and restoring it to the historical norm ensures this bill not only protects working poor and middle class employees, it also ensures that laws governing employment are consistent."

-Donnelly, a Democrat, has sponsored a similar measure in the Senate to Young's called the Forty Hours is Full-Time Act.
+Donnelly, a Democrat, has sponsored a similar measure in the

 "Effective health care reform should expand access to coverage, while not inhibiting economic growth," the letter stated.